Governance

 ADVANCING BUSINESS RESPONSIBLY

 At Mercuria, responsible business goes beyond solely compliance.
-We actively promote transparency, standardization, and a level playing field within the industry, readily supporting initiatives – both internally and externally – that drive positive environmental, market, and technological transformation.
+We actively promote transparency, standardization, and a level playing field within the industry, readily supporting initiatives, both internally and externally, that drive positive environmental, market, and technological transformation.

 We value collaboration and seek out partnerships with stakeholders and industry peers who share our commitment to advancing the commodity trading sector and fostering responsible and effective growth.
-Our mission is to leave a positive impact on the communities where we operate and contribute meaningfully to the global macro ecosystem.

 Transparency and Cooperation

 We recognize that knowledge and understanding are powerful tools.
 They are essential to driving advancements in social, environmental, market, and governance spheres.
-This conviction fuels our engagement with a broad spectrum of external stakeholders in the belief that collaborative efforts are the most effective and efficient catalysts for change and evolution.

 World Economic Forum (WEF)

-Mercuria is proud to work with the World Economic Forum.
+Mercuria is proud to work with the World Economic Forum (WEF).
 The WEF is the International Organization for Public-Private cooperation.
-The Forum engages the foremost political, business, cultural and other leaders of society to shape global, regional and industry agendas.
+“The Forum convenes top political, business, cultural, and societal leaders to influence and shape global, regional, and sectoral agendas.
 It was established in 1971 as a not-for-profit foundation and is headquartered in Geneva, Switzerland.
-It is independent, impartial and not tied to any special interests.
+It maintains independence and impartiality, with no affiliation to special interest groups.
 The Forum strives in all its efforts to demonstrate entrepreneurship in the global public interest whilst upholding the highest standards of governance.

 Mercuria has joined a coalition of top business leaders across industries to announce a commitment to the Stakeholder Capitalism Metrics.
 This set of ESG metrics and disclosures released by the WEF and its International Business Council (IBC) are designed to help companies more consistently measure and report progress towards shared economic, environmental and social objectives.
-Mercuria`s ESG related communications seek to align with these metrics where relevant.
+Mercuria’s ESG related communications seek to align with these metrics where relevant.

 Mercuria is already recording and disclosing several of the metrics suggested by the WEF and IBC and we are committed to further expanding our data collection in this area.